-BA, Communication: Film and Electronic Media, Worcester State University
+- B.A., Communications (Film and Electronic Media), Worcester State University

-Dr. Onuzulike is serving on the editorial boards of two journals, the Journal of Social Media Studies and the Journal of Eurasian Film Studies.
-He has served as an ad hoc manuscript reviewer for the Journal of American Studies: Eurasian Perspectives, the Howard Journal of Communications, the Journal of Commonwealth and Postcolonial Studies, SAGE Open, the Paradoxa: Studies in World Literary Genres, and more.
-Also, he served as contributing columnist for The Hilltop: The Student Voice of Howard University, 2011.
+Dr. Onuzulike is serving on the editorial boards of four journals: the Howard Journal of Communications, the Journal of African Films and Diasporas Studies, the Journal of Social Media Studies, and the Journal of Eurasian Film Studies.
+He has served as an ad hoc manuscript reviewer for the Howard Journal of Communications, the Journal of International & Intercultural Communication, Critical Studies in Media Communications, the Popular Music and Society, the Muziki, the SAGE Open, and more.

 He has over 20 publications including peer-reviewed articles and book chapters.
 He has presented over 70 papers at professional meetings and conferences.
 His most recent publications include the following:

 - Onuzulike, U. (2018).
 A critical analysis of the Nollywood film Osuofia in London.
 Journal of International & Intercultural Communication, 11(1), 81-95.

 - Onuzulike, U. (2018).
 The Igbo communication style: Conceptualizing ethnic communication theory.
 In K. Langmia (Ed.), Black/Africana communication theory (pp. 41-59).
 Palgrave/Macmillan Publishers, UK/USA.

 - Onuzulike, U. (2014).
 Nollywood video film’s impact on Nigerian and other African environments and cultures.
 Explorations in Media Ecology, 13(3&4), 285-298.